Trump, GOP plan to rescind budget spending has precedent but rocky path in Congress

 A rescissions bill would have to advance through not only the House but the Senate before heading to Trump’s desk to become law.

 Many Democrats may object to a rescissions bill.
-But consider the fact that a number of moderate, fiscally-conscious Democratic senators face competitive re-elections in battleground states this fall.
+But consider that a number of moderate, fiscally conscious Democratic senators face competitive re-elections in battleground states this fall.
 Start with Sens.
 Joe Donnelly, Indiana; Heidi Heitkamp, North Dakota; and Joe Manchin, West Virginia.

 A rescissions bill needs a simple majority to pass the Senate.
 Some Democrats may feel compelled to vote for spending nullifications as they look toward reelection in November.
 Ironically, it could be easier to advance a decisions package in the Senate than the House if most Republicans are on board, joined by a handful of Democrats.